Shearingalpaca.com

 i will be making adjustments in problem areas or due to the circumstances we run into at farms, without disturbing as much as possible.
 I will also ask that all of you be as flexible as possible as the schedule progresses.... these guys have tight schedules and generally we run pretty close or a little ahead, but understanding that each individual farm has unpredictable situations, we truly appreciate it when the farms are able to bear with us over slight delays, or allow us to start a little earlier in the event of a cancellation or reschedule.

-if you have a specific need regarding time that is inflexible, please let me know in advance and i will do my best to accomodate your need.
+if you have a specific need regarding time that is inflexible, please let me know in advance and i will do my best to accommodate your need.
 Generally the posted dates are pretty final and the order is logical, but we cannot predict the behavior of the farms before or after you and may have to make minor shifts or adjustments before your date... please take this into account when you are scheduling your help. my four man crews do not require you to have tons of helpers, but if you have other scheduling issues, let me know in advance and i will try to work with you.

 A: All of our crews have experienced handlers who can do teeth for a separate fee. we use a toothamatic for front teeth, and fightamatics or ob wire for fighting teeth. if you or your vet would like to vaccinate, worm or do teeth while the animals are restrained, please be sure to let us know beforehand as this tends to slow down the process.
+Any questions, comments or concerns, call me or drop me a fb private message ..also.... i get most of the final details worked out on the weekends, so most postings will be on monday or tuesday ...thanks for your patience..

 A: If you intend to use your fiber or sell it, we generally recommend vacuuming with a shop vac or blowing with a leaf blower to get the majority of VM (vegetable matter) out of the fleece as essential, and this should be done the night before shearing...